rcos/CSCI-4470-OpenSource/Resources/FinalReport.md

 * Demo if possible
 * Please include 1 appendix per persion where you call out, and provide pointers to your project contributions!

-The goal will be to get through 4-5 projects per day.
-We will go in reverse project order:
+The goal will be to get through 8 projects per day.
+Our project order is:

+Tuesday:

+1. Chain Automata
+1. Wikipedia Link Analysis
+1. Fantasy Team Predictor
+1. Rubber Duck Discord Bot
+1. Safe Ride Web
+1. Anagram
+1. The Forge Website
+1. MagicVoice

+Friday:

+1. FLOM
+1. Open AI Gym
+1. Shuttle Tracker
+1. Ruby
+1. RPI Machines Map
+1. RuAr
+1. OpenBook
-1. impac
+1. NoteX
-3. B7
-4. BeirRun
-5. StoryHop
-7. submitty bypass (sched) *

-Done:

-9. Schedj
-11. MultiMC5
-12. P5.js *
-3. Codebuddy
-8. Corsair keyboard
-10. Stupdown (missing)
-6. IO Game / Open IO
-2. Open Scanner Serial (missing)
+Let me know if there are issues with this order and we will try to make accommodations

 After your presentation, you will need to upload a PDF of your presentation to Submitty for grading.
-All presentations will be due Friday 2/26. **You may continue to update your presentations with additional work until that time!**
+All presentations will be due Friday 8/66. **You may continue to update your presentations with additional work until that time!**